Skip to main content

 All installed apps share one Aqua include namespace.
 If two apps both install a snippet called review-stars, the render engine picks the one whose snippet directory was registered first; the loser’s snippet is shadowed silently.
 The install endpoint detects this case and logs a warning:

 Best practice: prefix snippet handles with your app handle to keep them unique — foundry-review-stars rather than review-stars.
-This mirrors Shopify’s app-name-component-name convention.
+This uses the app-name-component-name naming convention to avoid theme and cross-app snippet collisions.

 Using Snippets From Your Block